ZhouYuxuanYX/Solving-MountainCar-v0-using-deep-Q-learning/README.md

 # Solving-MountainCar-v0-using-deep-Q-learning
 Keras implementation with workable hyperparameters.
-It is based on the [implementation][1]
+It is based on the implementation for FrozenLake-v0[1].

 # MountainCar-v0
 As described in [OpenAI's Gym documentation](https://gym.openai.com/envs/MountainCar-v0/):